jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

 For this exercise, we will be adding sound to marker popups in a Mapbox map:
   - in popups using an iframe to share a video via absolute link (on the web)
-  - in a pupup to share a sound file via a relative location (on your computer)
+  - in a popup to share a sound file via a relative location (on your computer)
   - adding alt-text descriptions to images
+  - linking a Google font and applying it via css

+We will discuss the use sounds and detail how access the embed links in the upcoming "sound" lecture.

   Here are some additional resources you can explore:
   - [W3Schools iframes](https://www.w3schools.com/tags/tag_iframe.asp){:target="_blank"}